tinygiant98/aoc2022/README.md

 Day 7:  Ouch.
 Recursions and summations and reverse propogation, oh my.
 Learned some new stuff today (Tables, string scans).
 Needed some help to get over a summation hurdle, so had to consult the experts over on the nim forums.
 Way more difficult that day 6, though I think this could be much simpler.
 This doesn't bode well...

 Day 8:  Not too bad, just iterating through a few sequences and using some basic algorithm functions.
 Not very graceful, runs through a 100x100 forest in about 0.03 seconds, not including compilation time.

+Day 9:  Initially attacked this all wrong until I realized it was simple coordinate addition.
+Handled a couple edge cases and done!

+Day 10:  Pretty straightforward: add and check position.
+Rinse and repeat.